Waste to Energy 2022/2023

-The leading standard reference in the WtE sector.
-The updated 14th edition includes:
+The leading standard reference for the WtE industry.
+The 15th edition includes:

-- A detailed and comprehensive forecast of the global market development by country until 2030, including an evaluation of the annual new constructions and extensions, capacities, decommissionings and investment volumes.
+- Detailed and comprehensive forecast of the global market development by country until 2031

-- An analysis of different treatment technologies as well as description and market shares of all important operators and technology providers.
+- Description and market shares of all important operators and technology providers

-The study is available in English language starting from 4,200.- EUR plus VAT.
-Readers of our w&b Monitor will receive a discount starting from 600.- EUR.
-Further price reductions are possible with a subscription (WtE Package).
-You can also order the study in combination with our Biomass to Power market report as a subscription, starting at 5,600.- EUR plus VAT.
+The study is available starting from 4,200.- EUR plus VAT.
+Clients of our w&b Monitor will receive a discount starting from 600.- EUR.
+Further price reductions are possible with a subscription to the market study.
+You can also subscribe to the study in combination with our market report Biomass to Power, starting at 5,600.- EUR plus VAT.

 The market for thermal treatment and energetic recovery of residual and other types of solid waste is growing continuously.
 Increasing waste amounts, shrinking landfill spaces in agglomerations and higher ecological standards stimulate this growth throughout the world.

-Today, around 2,500 WtE plants are active worldwide.
-They have a disposal capacity of around 420 million tons of waste per year.
-Only in 2020, 104 new thermal treatment plants have been installed with a total treatment capacity of more than 34.8 million tpy.
-We estimate nearly 3,000 plants with a capacity of more than 650 million tpy to be operational by 2030.
+Today, more than 2,600 WtE plants are active worldwide.
+They have a disposal capacity of around 460 million tons of waste per year.
+Only in 2021, 142 new thermal treatment plants have been installed with a total treatment capacity of 44.4 million tpy.
+We estimate about 3,000 plants with a capacity of about 630 million tpy to be operational by 2031.